 In early 2015, The National Endowment for the Arts (NEA) released new findings from a survey about public participation in the arts.
 The report reveals some surprising findings about the impact of arts and cultural industries on GDP, as well as the attitudes, motivations and barriers for attending the arts at different life stages—the first time the NEA has published a report on this type of data.
-The following article by Smith & Howard’s nonprofit team, discusses the NEA’s report and highlights some of the ways Georgia’s arts & culture organizations are working hard to engage the public.
+The following article by Smith and Howard’s nonprofit team, discusses the NEA’s report and highlights some of the ways Georgia’s arts and culture organizations are working hard to engage the public.

 According to NEA’s report, the leading barriers for attendance the arts include:

 More specifically, 60 percent of those with children under age six said lack of time is the greatest single barrier to attendance.
 The NEA noted, “This finding could inspire arts providers to develop more family-friendly program options.”
 Others noted that the location was too difficult to get to, a significant problem for seniors and those with physical disabilities.